erooke/iowa-tdv/dreimac.md

 Basically the same instructions can be followed to get back up and running, only now you don't need to install anything.
 Launch the command line then:

+1. Activate the virtual environment by running `conda activate dreimac`
-1. Enter the DREiMac project by running `cd DREiMac`
+2. Enter the DREiMac project by running `cd DREiMac`
-2. You can now run the notebooks by running `jupyter notebook` and navigating to the notebooks folder
+3. You can now run the notebooks by running `jupyter notebook` and navigating to the notebooks folder